-Papua New Guinea Logistics – Planning a trip to PNG can seem a bit daunting at first… you know about the great diving, but you probably have also heard stories about the Raskol gangs and just how dangerous the place is too!
+Papua New Guinea Logistics.
+Planning a trip to PNG can seem rather daunting at first… You have heard and read about the great diving.
+But you probably have also heard stories about the Raskol gangs and just how dangerous the place is too!

 Papua New Guinea Logistics: A Developing Nation…

-PNG is very much in the “developing nation” category, so you can’t expect first-world standards and if you do – well you are probably going to the wrong place!
-But that said the dive operators in PNG genuinely try their best to make sure that visitors have the experience they wanted, so cut them a bit of slack as it’s not the easiest of places to operate a business in.
+Papua New Guinea is very much in the “developing nation” category, so you can’t expect first-world standards.
+And if you do, well you are probably going to the wrong place!
+But that said the dive operators in PNG genuinely try their best to make sure that visitors have the experience they wanted.
+So cut them a bit of slack as it’s not the easiest of places to operate a business in.

 All that said, the country is unique in so many ways and it’s a richly rewarding destination if you go there in the right frame of mind.